Kenan Bargan: Panionios

 Bargan then moved to Panionios and was given the number 10 jersey.
-Once again only stayed for 6 months but was a crucial player in Panionios' run to a 5th place finish and played 15 games for Panionios.
+Once again only stayed for 6 months but was a crucial player in Panionios' run to a 5th-place finish and played 15 games for Panionios.

 Aris

 Bargan requested to be released from his contract at Panionios and was granted a release.
 After weeks of negotiations with Aris on transfer deadline day Bargan made his biggest career move and moved to Aris.
 On 29 November 2016, he scored his first goal against Asteras Tripoli in the Greek Cup.
 On 5 December 2016, he scored his first league goal against Kalloni.
 On 10 December he scored another goal in an away win against Panelefsiniakos.
-On the 18th of December Bargan scored in his 4th straight game in a 3-2 win over Trikala.
+On 18 December Bargan scored in his 4th straight game in a 3–2 win over Trikala.
 On 22 January 2017 he netted another one against Acharnaikos.
 On 17 July 2017, he extended his contract for 2 years.
 On 31 August 2018, he terminated his contract by mutual consent.

 AEL

 On 11 September 2018, he signed a two-year contract with AEL.
-On 30 October 2018, he scored a brace in a comfortable 4-1 home win against Irodotos for the Greek Cup.
+On 30 October 2018, he scored a brace in a comfortable 4–1 home win against Irodotos for the Greek Cup.

-On 1 December 2018, he was the MVP of an emphatic 4-2 home win against Panionios, scoring one goal and giving two assists.
+On 1 December 2018, he was the MVP of an emphatic 4–2 home win against Panionios, scoring one goal and giving two assists.